cohalloran1/march-madness/src/output/analysis/matchup_1345_vs_1219.md

 ## Analysis

 As a #4 seed, Purdue has a significant seeding advantage over #13 seed High Point.
 Purdue has a higher ELO rating (1725 vs 1601), indicating better season-long performance.
 Historically, #4 seeds have won 79.60% of games against #13 seeds in the tournament.
-Purdue is the clear favorite with a 76.81% chance to win.
+Purdue has the advantage with a 63.44% win probability.

 ## Betting Value Assessment